Ms. Williamson has been captivating the hearts of readers for decades. Her heroes are strong and daring while the antagonists, diabolical!

 “Fiddlesticks—get on with your work now girl.”
 Charlotte admonishes.

-Even aware of these tragic circumstances, Charles I still refuses to believe that something so beautiful could be cursed.
-When the time comes, he bequeaths it to his only son, Charles Worthington II (Chester.)
-Then Chester presents it to his wife Abigail in the early 1800s.
+Although aware of his servants’ rumors and the tragic circumstances surrounding his wife’s demise, Charles I nevertheless refuses to believe that something so beautiful could be so deadly.
+Again, when the time comes, he bequeaths it to his only son, Charles II (Chester.)
+Then Chester surrenders it to his wife Abigail in the early 1800s.

 “Chester, I implore you not to give that ring to our eldest son.
 It can only bring misfortune—even death to his fiancée Daphne!”